binarystash/gitlab-hook/readme.md

 A [webhook](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/web_hooks/web_hooks.md) is a facility that allows a URL to be triggered for specific Gitlab actions.
 For instance, code can be deployed to a production server whenever pushing code or tagging a branch is done.

 For accuracy's sake, this guide was prepared for a new installation of Ubuntu 14.04 on Digital Ocean.
-A Gitlab.com project was used.
+A [Gitlab.com](http://gitlab.com) project was used.
+It may not work on Gitlab Community and Enterprise editions.

 ### Prerequisites
 * An existing Gitlab.com project